Yangjunjie-Lin/Scanly/README.md

    - Crops to the relevant region
    - Applies optimized decoding methods
 4. Real-time status shows current processing stage
-5. The result will be displayed once decoding succeeds (typically <3 seconds)
+5. The result will be displayed once decoding succeeds

 **Pro Tips for Best Results:**
 - ✅ For low-contrast QR codes, use upload mode instead of camera